 Who am I?
 Tree Game

 This is a game that I developed to use the information that we studied on tree type, leaf type, arrangement, shape, and margins.
 It was developed to use the information that we had learned, and was well received.
 It’s an elimination game similar to 20 questions but with trees.
-It is free for download, and assembling instructions are included in the download.
+It is part of my Tree Unit Curriculum.
 These trees are indigenous to the Southeastern US.
 The information in this game comes directly from the field guide Native Trees of the Southeast: An Identification Guide.
-This game may not be sold or copy for mass distribution, but you are welcome to print it for your family and share it by providing the link to this post or the free printables on my blog.
-Please credit the work to Della with @beauty_of_play.

 Science Alberta Foundations Online Game